panzhiwei1997/panzhiwei1997.github.io/_pages/cv.md

 Teaching and Outreach
 ======
-* May 2024 - Present: Product advisor for the popularization of astronomy at the Shanghai Science and Technology Museum.
+* May 2024 - Present: Consultant for astronomy popularization products at the Shanghai Science and Technology Museum
 * August 2023: Advisor of the 2023 Outstanding High School Students Summer School (Astronomy), Peking University
 * July 2022 - August 2022: Teaching Assistant in the summer school of CSST-related AGN & Galaxy Science, Peking University
 * September 2021 - June 2023: Co-organizer of CSST AGN & Galaxy Discussion (weekly), Peking University